What’s with the name?

 Is there internal storage?

 Yes.
-The Scorpio has an internal 256 GB SSD.
+All 8-Series mixer-recorders have an internal 256 GB SSD.

 Can this SSD be replaced by a user?